Many or all companies we feature compensate us. Compensation and editorial

 Many schools also use FAFSA information to award institutional scholarships or grants.
 Even if you’re unsure whether your program qualifies for aid, completing the FAFSA can help you understand what funding options may be available.

-Private student loans for non-degree programs
+What private student loans are available for non-degree programs?

 Private lenders set their own eligibility and program requirements.
 Unlike federal loans, you or your cosigner will need a good credit score to qualify.
 You may also need a source of income to prove that you can repay the loans.